What to know about snortable chocolate

 - Snorting the product could cause harm to the lungs, physician says

 (CNN)"Snorting chocolate" has made waves among partygoers in Europe over the past couple of years.
-Now, it's arrived in the US in the form of Coco Loko, a new product marketed as a stimulant and stress reducer
+Now, it's arrived in the US in the form of Coco Loko, a new product marketed as a stimulant and stress reducer.

 What is it?